lethain/staff-eng/src/markdown/guides/manage-technical-quality.md

 _Interfaces_ are contracts between systems.
 Effective interfaces decouple clients from the encapsulated implementation.
 Durable interfaces expose all the underlying essential complexity and none of the underlying accidental complexity.
 Delightful interfaces are [Eagerly discerning, discerningly eager](https://increment.com/apis/api-design-for-eager-discering-developers/).

-State is the hardest part of any system to change, and that resistance to change makes _stateful systems_ another critical leverage point.
-State's inertia comes from its scale.
-From its tendency to accrete complexity on behalf of availability, reliability, and compliance properties.
-From having the sort of correctness described with probabilities rather than theorems.
-(Or in the case of distributed state, both probabilities and theorems.)
+_State_ is the hardest part of any system to change, and that resistance to change makes _stateful systems_ another critical leverage point.
+State gets complex faster than other systems and has an inertia that makes it relatively expensive to improve later.
+As you incorporate business obligations around security, privacy, and compliance, changing your stateful systems becomes even more challenging.

 _Data models_ are the intersection of the interfaces and state, constraining your stateful system's capabilities down to what your application considers legal.
 A good data model is rigid: it only exposes what it genuinely supports and prevents invalid states' expression.
 A good data model is tolerant of evolution over time.
 Effective data models are not even slightly clever.